-In the template development practice of AnQiCMS, every detail may affect the final page presentation effect and code quality.As an experienced website operation expert, I know that the standardization of template writing is not only related to the beauty of the page, but also closely related to website performance optimization and search engine friendliness.{%- tag %}and{% tag -%}They are the tools for controlling whitespace output in AnQiCMS (based on Django-like template engine).
+In the practice of AnQiCMS template development, every detail may affect the final presentation effect and code quality of the page.As an experienced website operations expert, I know that the standardization of template writing is not only related to the beauty of the page, but also closely related to the performance optimization of the website and the search engine friendliness.Today, let's delve deeply into the two seemingly minor, yet significant symbols in the AnQiCMS template that can make a big difference:{%- tag %}and{% tag -%}They are the tools to control the output of whitespace in AnQiCMS (based on Django-like template engine).

-Firstly, we need to understand why such control is required.
-During the template rendering process of AnQiCMS, template tags (such as{% if ... %}/{% for ... %})It may leave the trailing whitespace characters (such as newlines, spaces, tabulators, etc.) in the generated HTML code after processing the logic.Imagine if you were in a loop that dynamically generated multiple list items, and each list item might have an extra blank line between them due to the processing of these template tags.
+Firstly, we need to understand why such control is needed.
+In the AnQiCMS template rendering process, template tags (such as{% if ... %}/{% for ... %}The trailing whitespace characters (such as newline characters, spaces, and tabs) may be left in the generated HTML code after the processing logic.Imagine if you were dynamically generating multiple list items in a loop, and each item might have an extra blank line due to the processing of these template tags.

 For example, a simple list rendering code may look like this: